Running away from any species of bear is the wrong move as they can run faster than us. Do not try to outrun a bear in any circumstances.

-As discussed, a black bear can run as fast as 30 mp/h.
-It is very likely that over 100 or 200 meters, an American black bear would beat the fastest man in the World in a race.
-If Usain Bolt can’t outrun a black bear, the normal person does not have a chance at outrunning them or beating them in a race.
-Against a grizzly bear or polar bear, Usain would be left in the dust.
+A grizzly bear can run as fast as 56 kph.
+It is very likely that over 100 or 200 meters, a brown bear would beat the fastest man in the world in a race.
+If Usain Bolt can’t outrun a grizzly bear, then the rest of us wouldn’t have a chance.

 I found this news article in the Washington Post.
-Morinda Marube is a professional runner and said that he knows what to do when encountering a black bear.
-However, when faced with a black bear whilst on the run, he did the opposite of what he knows.
-He ran.
+Morinda Marube is a professional runner who knew that outrunning a bear wasn’t the right thing to do.
+However, when faced with a black bear while on a run, he tried to escape it by running.

-During his 18-mile run, two black bears appeared.
-Knowing that the bears could climb trees, he decided to either run or swim in the lake.
+During an 18-mile run, two black bears appeared.
+Knowing the bears could climb trees, he decided to run or swim to escape.
 However, he couldn’t swim.

-He has passed a house 20 yards before, so he thought he would make it back to the house.
+He had passed a house just 20 yards before, so he thought he would make it back to the house easily.

 As soon as he started running, the bears ran after him.
-The runner, Morinda Marube, told reporters that when he reached the house, the bears were within 10 yards of him.
+The runner, Morinda Marube, told reporters that the bears were within 10 yards of him when he reached the house.
 The house was unoccupied, so he unhooked the screen door and stepped inside the elevated porch.

-Although the bears could see him, the bears did not enter the porch; however, they did sniff him.
-The runner said that if the house had been any further than 20 yards away, the two black bears would have outrun him.
+Although the bears could see him, the bears did not enter the porch.
+The runner said that the two black bears would have caught him if the house had been more than 20 yards away.

 References And Further Reading